Maya Blue Pigment

 417-16

-Maya Blue The blue is perhaps the most striking color used by Maya artists, a color so extraordinary that it generated much research and debate among scientists for more than 50 years.
-What is particularly interesting about Maya Blue is that, despite long exposure to light and high humidity for centuries, it hardly fades.
-Its unprecedented stability, defies exposure to alkalies, acids and chemical solvents.
+Maya Blue is perhaps the most striking color used by Maya artists, so extraordinary that it generated extensive research and debate among scientists for more than 50 years.
+What is particularly interesting about Maya Blue is that, despite centuries of exposure to light and high humidity, it hardly fades.
+Its unprecedented stability defies exposure to alkalies, acids, and chemical solvents.
 Maya Blue is a mixture of both inorganic (paylgorskite clay) and organic (blue dye) elements—no known organic pigments today can come close to the stability of Maya Blue over so many years.

 Pigment Names